Revised, July 2008(1)

 - Enforcing Final Commission Orders

 A Commission order (except an order to divest assets) becomes final (i.e., binding on the respondent) 60 days after it is served, unless the order is stayed by the Commission or by a reviewing court.
-If a respondent violates a final order, it is liable for a civil penalty of up to $16,000 for each violation.
+If a respondent violates a final order, it is liable for a civil penalty for each violation, as set forth in Commission Rule 1.98(c).
 The penalty is assessed by a district court in a suit brought to enforce the Commission's order.
 The court may also issue "mandatory injunctions" and "such other and further equitable relief" as is deemed appropriate.
-(FTC Act, Section 5(1), 15 U.S.C.
+(FTC Act, Section 5(l), 15 U.S.C.
 Sec.
-45(1)).
+45(l)).
 Pending enforcement actions are identified in the Federal Court Litigation Status Report.

 - Redress After an Administrative Order is Entered